pirate/security-growler/README.md

 ### Config:

-Settings are changed by editing a text file `settings.py`, accesible via the menubar dropdown item 'Settings...'.
+Settings are changed by editing a text file `settings.py`, accessible via the menubar dropdown item 'Settings...'.

 **To enable or disable alert types:**